 This Privacy and Cookies Policy will inform you as to how Now Student Living and the Operational Companies described below (“we”, “our” or “Now”) looks after personal data and tells you about your privacy rights and how the law protects you.

-This Privacy and Cookies Policy aims to give you information on how we collect and processes your personal data as part of our business operations, including when we provide services to you, if you are interested in a property, through your use of this website, including any data you may provide through this website when you register your interest in our student accommodation.
+This Privacy and Cookies Policy aims to give you information on how we collect and process your personal data as part of our business operations, including when we provide services to you, if you are interested in a property, through your use of this website, including any data you may provide through this website when you register your interest in our student accommodation or request any help.
 We may also be provided your personal data by our tenants and prospective tenants (e.g. where you agree to act as a guarantor or where you are an emergency contact).